 Matthew | April 1, 2018

 Chark | March 6, 2018

 $40.00 $ $40.00

 $159.99 $139.99 $159.99

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

 I started playing with electronics and programming at the wee age of 9.
-Now I'm a software engineer by profession, but I always have the most fun when I'm working close to the hardware.
-I'm on Tindie to sell some of the fruit of my various hobby projects.
+Now I'm a computer science Ph.D. student who does electronics stuff as a hobby.
+I'm on Tindie to sell some of the fruit of my hobby projects.
 Who knows, maybe I'll make it big on here.